RxSwiftCommunity/RxFlow/README.md

     let disposeBag = DisposeBag()
     var window: UIWindow?
-    var coordinator = Coordinator()
+    var coordinator = FlowCoordinator()
-    let movieService = MoviesService()
+    let appServices = AppServices()
-    lazy var appFlow = {
-    	return AppFlow(with: self.movieService)
-    }()

     func application(_ application: UIApplication,
                      didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {

         guard let window = self.window else { return false }

-        // listen for Coordinator mechanism is not mandatory coordinator.rx.didNavigate.subscribe(onNext: { (flow, step) in
+        // listening for the coordination mechanism is not mandatory, but can be useful coordinator.rx.didNavigate.subscribe(onNext: { (flow, step) in
             print ("did navigate to flow=\(flow) and step=\(step)") }).disposed(by: self.disposeBag)

-        // when the MainFlow is ready to be displayed, we assign its root the the Window Flows.whenReady(flow1: appFlow, block: { [unowned window] (flowRoot) in window.rootViewController = flowRoot
-        })

-        // The navigation begins with the MainFlow at the apiKey Step
-        // We could also have a specific Stepper that could decide if
-        // the apiKey should be the fist step or not coordinator.coordinate(flow: appFlow, withStepper: OneStepper(withSingleStep: DemoStep.apiKey))
+        let appFlow = AppFlow(withWindow: window, andServices: self.appServices)
+        self.coordinator.coordinate(flow: self.appFlow, with: AppStepper(withServices: self.appServices))

         return true
     }
 }
 ```

-As a bonus, **Coordinator** offers a Rx extension that allows you to track the navigation actions (Coordinator.rx.willNavigate and Coordinator.rx.didNavigate).
+As a bonus, **FlowCoordinator** offers a Rx extension that allows you to track the navigation actions (**FlowCoordinator.rx.willNavigate** and **FlowCoordinator.rx.didNavigate**).

 ## Demo Application
 A demo application is provided to illustrate the core mechanisms.
 Pretty much every kind of navigation is addressed.
 The app consists of:
-- an AppFlow that represents the main navigation.
-This Flow will handle the OnboardingFlow and the DashboardFlow
+- An AppFlow that represents the main navigation.
+This Flow will handle the OnboardingFlow and the DashboardFlow depending on the "onboarding state" of the user.
-- an OnBoardingFlow that represents a 2 steps onboarding wizard in a UINavigationController.
-It will only be displayed the first time the app is used
+- An OnBoardingFlow that represents a 2 steps onboarding wizard in a UINavigationController.
+It will only be displayed the first time the app is used.
-- a DashboardFlow that handles the Tabbar for the WishlistFlow and the WatchedFlow
+- A DashboardFlow that handles the Tabbar for the WishlistFlow and the WatchedFlow.
-- a WishlistFlow that represents a navigation stack of movies that you want to watch
+- A WishlistFlow that represents a navigation stack of movies that you want to watch.
-- a WatchedFlow that represents a navigation stack of movies that you've already seen
+- A WatchedFlow that represents a navigation stack of movies that you've already seen.
-- a SettingsFlow that represents the user's preferences in a master/detail presentation
+- A SettingsFlow that represents the user's preferences in a master/detail presentation.

 <br/>
 <kbd>